 Feedback from such sensors can be used throughout the manufacturing process.
-They can measure and monitor things such as specific machine outputs, efficiency of systems and, most importantly, safety parameters.
+They can measure and monitor things such as specific machine outputs, the efficiency of systems and, most importantly, safety parameters.
 They can also play an extremely important part in the monitoring and recording of quality data to ensure the safety and reliability of the final product.

 What Does an Instrumentation Engineer do?

 An instrumentation engineer could be responsible for any part of the lifecycle of a control process.
-They can be tasked with planning, design, development and installation of a new process.
+They can be tasked with planning, design, development, and installation of a new process.
 They could also monitor, maintain and manage teams responsible for control systems already in place.